 So that meant chewing gum wasn’t an option.
-But what about a chewing gum that desolves in your mouth?
+But what about chewing gum that dissolves in your mouth?

 Well that’s exactly what they did!

 Hi-Chew candy is meant to be eaten in a similar way to caramel.
-Once it has reduced down and desolved, the rest can be swallowed.
+Once it has reduced down and dissolved, the rest can be swallowed.